Slack

 Here are some good ways to use our Slack channel:

-• Post online resources you’ve found related to class (webpages, videos, etc).
+- Post online resources you’ve found related to class (webpages, videos, etc).
 This can be anything from a walkthrough of an algorithm we’ve discussed in class that you found helpful, to a video of an application of some topic from class.

-• Ask general questions about course content (“Can someone remind me what third normal form is?”, “I don’t understand the difference between left joins and right joins; can someone explain?”)
+- Ask general questions about course content (“Can someone remind me what third normal form is?”, “I don’t understand the difference between left joins and right joins; can someone explain?”)

-• Post humorous things like jokes and memes.
+- Post humorous things like jokes and memes.
 Yes, that’s totally fine, and I encourage it!

 Using Slack anonymously

-• If you’re too shy to ask a question or post something publicly in slack, you can anonymize yourself by putting /anon before your message.
+- If you’re too shy to ask a question or post something publicly in slack, you can anonymize yourself by putting - /anonbefore your message.- For example, you could post - /anon How do I do a proof by induction?.